pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 1. Create a parent team, using a team name
 2. Obtain its team ID
 3. Create any child teams, also using a team name
-4. Write the parent team’s ID into the ParentTeamId field of each child team.
+4. Write the parent team’s ID into the `ParentTeamId field` of each child team.
-5. Do all of the above in a single pulumi up.
+5. Do all of the above in a single `pulumi up`.

 This is where maintaining infrastructure with Pulumi truly shines.
 In our code, we can use [Pulumi Apply](https://www.pulumi.com/docs/intro/concepts/inputs-outputs/#apply) to hold on to the promise of a parent team ID, and pass this promise into the appropriate field: